wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.rst

 Voltage-Based Drive Method
 --------------------------

-Finally, we must include one additional method - a method that allows us to set the voltage to each side of the drive using the ``setVoltage()`` method of the ``SpeedController`` interface.
+Finally, we must include one additional method - a method that allows us to set the voltage to each side of the drive using the ``setVoltage()`` method of the ``MotorController`` interface.
 The default WPILib drive class does not include this functionality, so we must write it ourselves:

 .. tabs::